 Their very first assignment was as staff on a training course in linguistics for Nigerian and expatriate translators before four months in Ghana for ‘field training’.
 Then Klaus was assistant to the director for the first year, among other things accompanying him on surveys to language groups being considered for Bible Translation.
 Janice did book-keeping among other things.
 They lived in Enugu, (the capital of the East State at that time) where they found a suitable house for a centre and set it up.
 After a year in Nigeria, they were allocated to the Agbo people in Cross River State in the south east of the country and they began the long task of analyzing Legbo, their local language.
 They produced an alphabet and the first pedagogical material to teach the reading and writing of the language, and began the analysis of the grammar.

 In 1966, they were called back to Germany to set up the WBT office in Germany.
 Up until that time the necessary administration had been done by volunteers.
-Klaus’s goal was to set up an office and find a German administrator to lead the office before returning to Nigeria.
+Klaus's goal was to set up an office and find a German administrator to lead the office before returning to Nigeria.
 The time envisaged was two years.
 But also in 1966, the awful Biafra War broke out in Nigeria, and they were never allowed back in to the country to continue their work.
-(We have since heard that a new effort has been made to re-start that work among the Agbo people.
-The new Legbo team have been working on Luke’s Gospel and hope to publish it in 2015.)
+(We have since heard that a new effort has been made to re-start that work among the Agbo people.)

 As a consequence, Klaus was asked to take over the administration in Germany, and he taught at the new linguistics training course in a small village in Germany, called Holzhausen.
 Later he became director of that course which became known as the Seminar für Sprachmethodik (SSm).
 He was also recommended to engage in university studies for PhD research.
 Klaus and Janice also worked for many years from 1969 in the leadership of the Seminar für Sprachmethodik.

 In 1972, Klaus and Janice were re-assigned to the Cameroon branch of the Wycliffe Bible Translators and agreed to begin work among the Metta people in the North-West Province of the country.
 The story of their work among them is briefly recounted in the Metta Story.
-The present pastor of the church, Rev Wyn Hughes, visited the Metta project in November 2007.
-The whole New Testament has now been produced and was launched at a special ceremony in Mbengwi on 1 March 2014 (see Metta Project).
-See Follow-up visit.
+The pastor of the church, Rev Wyn Hughes, visited the Metta (now spelled Meta) project in November 2007.
+The whole New Testament has now been produced and was launched at a special ceremony in Mbengwi on 1 March 2014.

 In the meantime, Klaus-Peter and Doris Kügler, also from Germany, joined the Heath Church in 1971 as associate members, and went the following year to Nepal, with the Summer Institute of Linguistics (SIL), to begin a similar work among the Danuwar Rai people in the Terai region in the south of the country, close to the border with India.